Verifying Learning-Based Robotic Navigation Systems: Encoding Verification Queries

 \end{itemize}

 These values were chosen to be the $\gamma$ slack values encoded for the single-step ($k=1$) verification queries, i.e., queries encoding: \forwardCollision, \leftCollision or \rightCollision.

-When encoding properties of multiple steps (the three loop types) this slack was divided by the number of $k$ steps encoded in the relevant query.
+When encoding multistep properties (the three loop types) this slack was divided by the number of $k$ steps encoded in the relevant query.
 This is because each additional step adds constraints to the query and so to balance the additional constraints --- the $\gamma$ slack is reduced.

 For the original verification query encodings, we refer the reader to our publicly-available artifact accompanying this paper~\cite{ArtifactRepository}.